-JUMP is an exciting, brand-new festival from Waltham Forest Council that considers the importance of play, for adults as well as children.
+JUMP was an exciting, brand-new festival from Waltham Forest Council that considered the importance of play, for adults as well as children.

-JUMP will be jam-packed with real world and digital work from local, national and international artists, game designers and community groups, much of it commissioned especially for the festival.
+JUMP it was jam-packed with real world and digital work from local, national and international artists, game designers and community groups, much of it commissioned especially for the festival.

-Or you can explore the borough with This City Stinks!, a brand new street game from Free Ice Cream that invites you to immerse yourselves in a story whilst following a smell trail and audio adventure, with plenty of surprises along the way.
+Other events included This City Stinks!, a brand new street game from Free Ice Cream that invited players to immerse yourselves in a story whilst following a smell trail and audio adventure, with plenty of surprises along the way.

-Throughout the 10 days we’ll also be creating brightly-coloured patterns in the streets with Helen Kwok and Chad Toprak’s Street Tape Games; discussing the relationship between craft and videogames with Craft Me A Gamer, a panel curated by Shanique Thompson; battling tongue twisters with Thukral & Tagra’s Verbal Kabaddi; and creating digital patterns with Rianna Suen’s Motif, and there’s also a brand new game made on Roblox by Stanley Morse.
+Throughout the 10 days we also created brightly-coloured patterns in the streets with Helen Kwok and Chad Toprak’s Street Tape Games; discussed the relationship between craft and videogames with Craft Me A Gamer, a panel curated by Shanique Thompson; battled tongue twisters with Thukral & Tagra’s Verbal Kabaddi; created digital patterns with Rianna Suen’s Motif, and played a brand new game made on Roblox by Stanley Morse.

-JUMP, which has been developed by the Waltham Forest Council Culture Team, invites Londoners to join in from 17-26th September 2021 through video games, board games, playground games and more, in events being held across Waltham Forest.
-In collaboration with a number of cultural partners including V&A Museum of Childhood and Leytonstone Loves Film, the festival will be a largely free exploration of how play and games allow us to spend time together: creating, inventing, competing, jumping, racing, thinking and reinterpreting.
+JUMP, which was developed by the Waltham Forest Council Culture Team, invited Londoners to join in from 17-26th September 2021 through video games, board games, playground games and more, in events held across Waltham Forest.
+In collaboration with a number of cultural partners including V&A Museum of Childhood and Leytonstone Loves Film, the festival was a largely free exploration of how play and games allow us to spend time together: creating, inventing, competing, jumping, racing, thinking and reinterpreting.

 JUMP is a project by the Waltham Forest Culture Team, supported by: